relab/thesis-proposals/2021/bbchain-id-service.md

 ## Project Description

 The BBChain project has modeled some of the procedures of academic institutions in the form of smart contracts on the [Ethereum platform](https://github.com/ethereum/go-ethereum).
+The goal of this project is to study biometric methodologies that can be used by the BBChain project in order to create a link between the users' biometric traits and their cryptographic signing keys.
+Currently, only the public key of an user is used by the BBChain project to establish a link between the users' academic credential and his pseudo-identity.

+Further, users should be able to authenticate by exchanging the identity information with other devices using an encrypted peer-to-peer channel.
+The identity information (represented by a DID) should be verified through an identity provider (e.g. University).

 ## Tasks / Milestones

+* Study existing literature on privacy-preserving biometric authentication.
+* Study existing literature on Decentralized Identifiers (i.e. DID).
+* Study existing literature on secure key exchange protocols and peer-to-peer networks.
+* Design and implement an biometric-based identification service that can be incorporated to the bbchain project.
+The implemented system should, among other things:
+    - extract biometric traits and create the users' DID based on the extracted data.
+    - allow users to securely exchange identity data in a peer-to-peer basis.
+    - allow users to authenticate academic credentials using their DIDs and a biometric samples.
+    - provide an RPC API that expose the system functionalities for easy integration with BBChain.
+    - store the identity data encrypted in a configurable storage (users' device and Swarm network)
+* Identify procedures whose security properties can be strengthened by the biometric link.
+* Report on findings and lessons learned from the implementation, concluding on the feasibility of the developed application for the BBChain scenario

 ## Background on BBChain